llama-community/aave-bal-bonding-curve/README.md

 Duplicate `.env.example` and rename to `.env`:

-- Add a valid mainnet URL for an Ethereum JSON-RPC client for the `RPC_URL` variable.
+- Add a valid mainnet URL for an Ethereum JSON-RPC client for the `RPC_MAINNET_URL` variable.
-- Keep the same mainnet block number (i.e `15227480`) for the `BLOCK_NUMBER` variable (Certain tests depend on that block number).
+- Add a valid Private Key for the `PRIVATE_KEY` variable.
 - Add a valid Etherscan API Key for the `ETHERSCAN_API_KEY` variable.

 ### Commands